AlecWhite/Lolita_Fashion/README.md

 # Lolita_Fashion
- A Cataclysm: Bright Nights mod
+ A Cataclysm: Bright Nights mod.
+ Adds survivor lolita coords, for all your fancy needs.